Meeting resources and materials:

-On Wednesday, September 18, 2024, at the Hamilton Hotel in Washington, D.C., the Knight Commission on Intercollegiate Athletics will hold its fall 2024 public meeting which includes two public panel sessions to address the future of intercollegiate athletics.
+On Wednesday, September 18, 2024, at the Hamilton Hotel in Washington, D.C., the Knight Commission on Intercollegiate Athletics held its fall 2024 public meeting which included two public panel sessions to address the future of intercollegiate athletics.
 Descriptions for the public sessions and a list of participating experts are below.

 Follow @KnightAthletics for the latest developments from this meeting.